Housing, homelessness at forefront as Seattle voters weigh primary election choices

 Jenise Crane remembers when local leaders announced a 10-year plan to end homelessness.
 That deadline came and went, noted Crane, wondering whether it’s realistic to expect City Hall to solve a crisis of national proportions.

-“Our economy, our social system is broken,” said the View Ridge resident, waiting for a prescription in the University Village shopping center on Thursday, where visitors milled between stores like J. Crew, Pottery Barn and Sephora.
+“Our economy, our social system is broken,” said the View Ridge resident, waiting for a prescription in the University Village shopping center on Thursday, where visitors milled between chain stores like J. Crew, Pottery Barn and Sephora.

 In the mayoral race, Crane initially leaned toward Casey Sixkiller, a deputy mayor under outgoing Mayor Jenny Durkan, thinking his insider knowledge might help.
 But the 65-year-old may be swayed to support González, who touts relationships with council members, she said.